 Anything our babies may do that we don’t understand makes us worry.
-A baby that starts shaking his or her head out of the blue can look really worrying and strange.
+A baby shaking their head out of the blue can look really worrying and strange.
 But is it something to worry about?
 It can be.
 Read about four common reasons why a baby starts shaking head here.

 Also, take a moment to check out the huge number of testimonies and comments by parents sharing their babies’ head-shaking at the bottom of this post.